Creflo Dollar: Finances and prosperity gospel teachings

 Dollar was among six televangelists who were the subject of a 2007 investigation led by United States Senator Chuck Grassley of Iowa as ranking member of the Senate Finance Committee.
 Grassley asked for financial information to determine whether Dollar made any personal profit from financial donations and requested that Dollar's ministry make the information available by December 6, 2007.
 The investigation also asked for information from five other televangelists: Benny Hinn, Kenneth Copeland, Eddie L. Long, Joyce Meyer, and Paula White.
 Dollar contested the probe, arguing that the proper governmental entity to examine religious groups is the IRS, not the Committee on Finance.
 Dollar and three others were not cooperative, and the probe concluded in 2011 without any charges.

+In May 2015, Dollar asked his congregation to buy him a $65 million Gulfstream G-650 jet which caused scrutiny.
+In response to his critics, Dollar said in a sermon, "If I want to believe God for a $65 million plane, you cannot stop me.
+You can't stop me from dreaming, I'm going to dream until Jesus comes."
+It followed the loss of a previous Gulfstream aircraft he owned on 24 November 2014, which left the runway during takeoff at London Biggin Hill Airport.
+There were no injuries.
+Investigators concluded that the pilot had misidentified lights marking the edge of the runway, believing them to denote the centreline.

 Tithe retraction views

-Over the years Dollar has written books and made video recordings about the obligation for Christians to pay tithe in the churches.
-However, in July 2022 he publicly retracted his views on tithing confessing that he has misled people with these teachings, stating that it was not biblical to tithe but up to individuals to offer according to their heart and ability.
+Over the years, Dollar has written books and made video recordings about the obligation for Christians to pay tithe in the churches.
+However, in July 2022, he publicly retracted his views on tithing confessing that he has misled people with these teachings, stating that it was not biblical to tithe but up to individuals to offer according to their heart and ability.
 Dollar received praise and criticism for these statements.